 Delaware: The Wood Fired Pizza Shop (Newark)

 What got its start as a traveling wood-burning oven in the back of an old, red Ford pickup making stops at farmers markets and private parties is now a brick-and-mortar restaurant serving the best pizzas in Delaware.
 Dough at The Wood Fired Pizza Shop is made from scratch using unbleached, unbromated flour; toppings are organic and locally sourced whenever possible; and ingredients including sausage and pickles are made in house.
 Twelve-inch pizzas are separated into three menu sections: Classic (Margherita, pepperoni, just cheese, and el blanco); All-Stars (including the spicy Italian, with hot Italian sausage, pepperoni, fresh jalapeños, tomato sauce and mozzarella); and Seasonal (which “may change frequently depending on the length of the specialty season”).

 Florida: Scuola Vecchia Pizza e Vino (Delray Beach)

 Photo by Will G. via Yelp

-Scuola Vecchia brings a host of traditional Italian pizzas to Delray Beach with a ton of different options for every pizza-lover.
-Guests can choose from 25 different pizzas from the traditional Margherita to more complex pies like the capricciosa with fresh mozzarella, tomato sauce, Italian ham, artichokes, mushrooms, and extra-virgin olive oil.
+Scuola Vecchia brings a host of traditional Italian pizzas to Delray Beach, Florida, with a ton of different options for every pizza lover.
+Guests can choose from 25 different pizzas, from the traditional Margherita to more complex pies like the capricciosa with fresh mozzarella, tomato sauce, Italian ham, artichokes, mushrooms and extra-virgin olive oil.
 But if you can’t find exactly what you’re looking for, there’s the option to build your own pie, starting with the foundation of either a marinara or Margherita.